qeepcologne/flutter_image_compress_lite/README.md

 **Platforms:** Android, iOS.
 No macOS/Web/OpenHarmony support (unlike the upstream federated plugin).

+**Purpose:** a deliberately minimal, legacy-free build for **current toolchains only**.
+It carries minimal native dependencies (no CocoaPods, no SDWebImage/Mantle) and targets the latest AGP, Gradle, Flutter, and Xcode rather than maintaining backward compatibility with older ones.
+If you need to support older toolchains or CocoaPods, use upstream `flutter_image_compress` instead.

 ## What changed vs upstream

 Based on [flutter_image_compress](https://github.com/fluttercandies/flutter_image_compress), merged into a single standalone package (no federated plugin architecture).